wcj365/python-stats-dataviz/README.md

 ## My Pedagogy
 - I put practice above PowerPoint.
 I don't focus on syntax or mechanics.
 - I share with students how I learn.
 I show them how to learn a subject on their own so that they become a life-long learner without relying on teachers or gurus.
 - I offer no fishes nor fishing gears.
-I show then where and how to find them.
+I show students where and how to find them.
-- The Internet is the fish pond and Google searches are the fishing gears.
+- The Internet is the biggest fish pond and Google is the best fishing gear.
 - Curiocity may kill a cat, it sure makes a student.
 ## References
 - [Practice Python](https://www.practicepython.org/)